soumyaranjanbal/soumyaranjanbal/README.md

 ### Hi there 👋
-I am Soumya based in Germany.
+I am Soumya from India living his best life in Germany.
 I am currently pursuing my master's degree in Environmental Engineering.
-I am passionate about finding innovative sustainable solutions for a greener and cleaner future.
+I am passionate about innovative sustainable solutions for a greener and cleaner future.

 - 🔭 I’m currently working on on sustainable engineering projects focussed on life cycle analysis.
 - 🌱 I’m currently learning advanced data analysis techniques to uncover actionable insights from environmental data.